Zion's mission

 Always keeping our promises!

-In January of 2018 we added a sixth location to the sites we visit in and around the city of León: Monté Rotondo.
+January of 2018 we went from five to six Vacation Bible School sites in and around the city of León: Monté Rotondo.
 The main road to the remote village of Monté Rotondo is only accessible during the dry season because it is a river bed.
 Pastor Henry Ramirez leads the congregation in weekly worship on Friday afternoon.
-Until recently you would also find him at Grace of God Lutheran Church in Marañonal on Saturday and at St. Paul in La Cartonara on Sunday- in 2020 a newly ordained Pastor was assigned to Grace of God Lutheran Church in Marañonal.
 We do our best to develop relationships and demonstrate Jesus’ love by returning to the same locations every year.- this also alleviates some of the logistical and financial stress of the young Church Body of the iglesia luterana sínodo de Nicaragua (The Lutheran Church Synod of Nicaragua), freeing them up to send personnel and resources to other locations in the country.

 The political turmoil in the spring of 2018 as well as the corresponding travel advisory meant that the team could not return in January 2019 to the newly supported Monté Rotondo.
 It was disappointing and we worried that the people of Monté Rotondo would be hurt because we could not return just like we promised when we left in 2018.